 This paper is organized as follows.
-Section 2 describes framework testability and the types of test support components we considered for BIT-embedding.
-Section 3 describes framework hot spots.
-Section 4 describes the proposed design scheme for embedding built-in test components in framework hot spots.
-Section 5 presents an experimental example of applying the design scheme to the testing of a sample framework.
-Section 6 reviews related work.
-Section 7 concludes this paper.
+Section 2 provides a brief overview of framework hot spots, framework testability, and the types of test support components we considered for BIT-embedding.
+Section 3 provides the proposed design scheme for embedding built-in test components in framework hot spots.
+Section 4 presents an experimental example of applying the design scheme to the testing of a sample framework.
+Section 5 reviews related work.
+Section 6 concludes this paper.